Miha-x64/Lychee/README.md

 #### What's the purpose of this library?

 The main purpose is MVVM/DataBinding, especially in Android, where preserving ViewModel state may be quirky.
-ViewModel/ViewState can be declared as a set of mappings, where some properties' values depend on some other ones.
+ViewModel/ViewState can be declared as a set of mappings, where the values of some properties depend on some other ones.

 #### Why not use an existing solution?